vedph/cadmus-migration/docs/config-samples.md

 ... sed si et hisce deliramentis genuinum molarem invidia non fixerit, actutum tibi a nobis volumina numerosiora percopiosis scaturrientia sermocinationibus multiplicabuntur. vale.
 ```

 As we are going to analyze prose rhythm, such salutations would introduce rumor in our analysis data.
 So, we want to remove them during export.
-So, this is the configuration used:
+This is the configuration used:

 ```json
 {